 - Education and military records

-- Sources of income and assets; investment income (stocks, bonds, property)
+- Parents' financial information including sources of income and assets and investment income (stocks, bonds, property)

-- Insurance policies, bank accounts, deeds, investments, and other valuables
+- Parents' insurance policies, bank accounts, deeds, investments, and other valuables

-- Money owed, to whom, and when payments are due
+- Parents' debts, to whom, and when payments are due

-- Credit card and charge account names and numbers
+- Parents' credit card and charge account names and numbers

 Another aspect of long-distance caregiving that terrifies adult children, is planning for their parents' death.
 For example, when Ellen's father, Sam, was diagnosed with congestive heart failure, she was 4 months into her second pregnancy.
 Her mother had died several years earlier.
-During her mother's illness Ellen, then single, had gone home almost every weekend to help her father and be with her mother.
+During her mother's illness Ellen had gone home almost every weekend to help her father and be with her mother.
 After her mother's death, she stayed close to her dad, even helping him move to an assisted living facility in his own town.
-Sam was happy.
-He enjoyed playing bridge, dining in the common room, and taking walks through his hometown.
 Over time, Ellen did her best to visit her father.
-With two young children, she couldn't get there regularly, but she made a point of calling Sam twice a week.
-Eventually it became harder for Sam to catch his breath and on some days he was too tired to get out of bed.
+Now with two young children, she couldn't get there regularly, but she made a point of calling Sam twice a week.
 Sam died quietly one night in his sleep.
 Ellen said she had no regrets: She had done everything she needed to do in her relationship with her father.
 Knowing this comforted her.